QuickBase/quickbase-cli/README.md

 make
 ```

-Run `make` in favor of `go build` because the version is set from git through linker flags, which the default `make build` target does automatically.
+Run `make` in favor of `go build` because the version is set through linker flags, which the default `make build` target does automatically.

 ## Configuration